How Much Can a Participant Contribute to a Mega Backdoor Roth?

 After-Tax contributions allow a participant to put up to $43,500 ($66,000 – $22,500 = $43,500) in 2023 into a Roth IRA, in addition to salary deferrals that can be either Pre-Tax or Roth.
 Below equation can be used to calculate how much a participant can contribute into his or her After-Tax portion in 2023:

 $38,500 – Employer Match – Profit Sharing Contribution = After-Tax Contribution

 How Does the Mega Backdoor Roth Work?

-While it may sound simple, the Mega Backdoor Roth process could get a bit complicated.
+While it may sound simple, Mega Backdoor Roth process can get complicated.
 After-Tax Contributions and In-Service Distributions must be enabled in one’s 401(k) plan to do a Mega Backdoor Roth.

 First, the participant would contribute up to the maximum allowed to the After-Tax bucket.
 Then, do an in-service withdrawal as a “rollover”.
 The After-Tax contributions can be rolled over to the Roth 401(k) account within the plan, or to one’s own Roth IRA account.
 There are tax implications to consider when choosing between your Roth 401(k) account and your Roth IRA account.
 When it comes to withdrawal rules, Roth IRA accounts receive more favorable tax treatment than Roth Deferral accounts.
 Please consult with your tax advisor regarding the tax implications.

 Things to Consider When Adding a Mega Backdoor Roth to Your 401(k) Plan

 The most important factor to be aware is that Mega Backdoor Roth 401(k) plans will almost always fail Actual Contribution Percentage (ACP) Tests, if the plan has Non-Highly Compensated Employees (NHCE’s).
 Even offering NHCE’s a Non-Elective Contribution or a Safe-Harbor Match may not pass testing.
 Even if it does, the amount Highly-Compensated Employees (HCE’s) can contribute to the After-Tax (Mega Backdoor Roth) portion will be limited.

 If you are a small business owner looking to create a 401(k) plan with a Mega Backdoor Roth feature, we highly recommend hiring a Third-Party Administrator (TPA) to administer the plan, as they can assist with contribution and deferral testing.